Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 17

-You have two on-premises Microsoft SQL Server 2017 instances that host an Always On availability group named AG1.
-AG1 contains a single database named DB1.
+You have two on-premises Microsoft SQL Server 2017 instances that host an Always On **availability group named AG1**.
+AG1 contains a single database named DB1. => **AG already exist**

 You have an Azure subscription that contains a virtual machine named VM1.
 VM1 runs Linux and contains a SQL Server 2019 instance.